TomBers/oblique-angles/_posts/2025-03-15-thoughts-on-ai-learning.md

 title: "thoughts-on-ai-learning"
 date: 2025-03-15 09:44:02 +0000
 categories: ai education
+published: false
 ---
 # thoughts-on-ai-learning
 Title: Thoughts on AI Learning: The Good, the Bad, and the Unforeseen

 Introduction

 Artificial Intelligence (AI) has its roots in every nook and cranny of modern life.
 From self-driving cars to personalized online shopping, and now, it's knocking on the doors of the education sector.
 But as we stand at the precipice of this exciting new frontier, it's worth taking a moment to consider the implications.
 As we explore the potential of AI in education, let's not forget that every rose has its thorns.

 AI in Learning: Breeding Laziness or Enhancing Capabilities?

 On the one hand, by using AI for learning, we risk breeding a new generation of learners who are reliant on technology for every answer.
 When information is available at the click of a button, the incentive to really dive deep into a subject, wrestle with complex ideas, and commit facts to memory could potentially diminish.

 However, the other side of the coin reveals a more optimistic picture.
 AI could also enhance learning, providing students with tailored resources that adapt to their learning style and pace.
 This could foster a more personalized, effective learning experience, making education more accessible and engaging for students across the board.